StevenMetz/MyCompiler-/readMe.md

 Ruby version 3.1.2

 You will need to type code into the test.src file and the compiler will go over the lines one by one deciphering it.
-Their is JavaScript already in the test.rc file feel free to use which ever language you desire.
+There is JavaScript already in the test.rc file feel free to use which ever language you desire.

 To run this program in the terminal do  ruby "file_name.rb" | "programming language"